A Diffusion Process Perspective on Posterior Contraction Rates for Parameters: Proofs

 Since $\nu_{(p)}$ is convex and increasing, the numerator is a decreasing positive function of $r$.
 Additionally, the denominator is an increasing positive function of $r$.
-Therefore, the derivative in equation~\eqref{eq:deriv_equ} is a decreasing function of $r$, and the function $r \mapsto \nu_{(p)}^{-1} (r)^{\frac{ p - 2}{ p - 1}} $ is concave.
-We denote
+Therefore, the derivative in equation~\eqref{eq:deriv_equ} is a decreasing function of $r$, and the function $r \mapsto \nu_{(p)}^{-1} (r)^{\frac{ p - 2}{ p - 1}}$ is concave.
+Define the function

-Then, we have $\phi (0) = 0 $ and $\phi$ is a concave function.
-Suppose that $r_*$ is the smallest positive solution to the following equation:
+and observe that $\phi$ is concave and $\phi(0) = 0$.
+Let $r_*$ be the smallest positive solution to the equation